ThisaraWeerakoon/ThisaraWeerakoon/README.md

 <h3 align="center">Computer Science and Engineering Undergraduate </h3>

 - 👨🏽‍💻 I’m currently a CSE Undergrad student at University of Moratuwa, Sri Lanka.
+I am an Apache Committer and open source enthusiast.

 - 🌱 I’m currently exploring Go language with a big interest in Cloud native applications.

-- 🤔 My interest lies in fullstack development, programming languages and compiler design.
+- 🤔 My interest lies in fullstack development and compilers for AI.

 - 💬 Ask me about anything, I love to answer!